woveon/wovtools/README.md

 8. **Services** - Write scripts that emulate the services your code will interact with in the cluster.
 This includes databases or other microservices.
 Write scripts in wovtools/services as SERVICE.sh, SERVICE-test.sh, SERVICE-kill.sh, which correspond to `wov-service` switches of -r, -t and -k.

+9. **Cmds** - Create commands in the `cmds` directory that are run with `wov-cmd`.
+This are things kile url checks or database access.

-9. **Develop** - Build your code.
+10. **Develop** - Build your code.
 Whatever you do, create that code.
 To use environment variables, use the `wov-env` script to set them, and then set them before your command is run.
 ```
 # To run service myprojectservice1 with environment vars created with wov-build on file 'wovtools/conf/env.ck8s.wov':
 env `wov-env --cmd env.ck8s` npm run myprojectservice1